How It Works

 Coaching is not therapy

-Coaching is not therapy, and I'm not a licensed therapist.
+Coaching is not therapy, and I am not a licensed therapist.
 Therapy does deep excavation of the past – it's the right tool when the past is actively running the present in ways that take clinical skill to untangle.
 Coaching works with where you are now and where you want to be.
 Sometimes that comes after, or alongside, therapy.
 Often it happens without it.
 I will tell you if I think therapy is indicated.

-What you will not get from me
+Normal coaching impositions you will not get from me

+No "masterclass" that is really just an advertisement, and not a class at all.
 No one-size-fits-all template for life, and no arbitrary schedule you're expected to perform against.
 I won't impose external goals on you or make you feel bad about the variability we all encounter in our own progress.
 And there is no pressure to continue past the point where our work together is genuinely useful.
 I'm here for the customized work of seeing how your thoughts, feelings, and actions are helping or hindering the life you want to be living.

 Logistics and cost

-At the top level it's simple.
 If we decide to work together, we meet weekly over Zoom.

-Whatever you bring is something that has been hard for you to solve until now, so it's reasonable to expect more than a session or two to make the progress you're after.
+Whatever you bring to discuss is something that has been hard for you to solve until now, so it's reasonable to expect more than a session or two to make the progress you're after.
 At the same time, neither of us wants coaching to go on endlessly, nor should it.
 We both want to see improvement in weeks, not years, which is exactly what coaching is good for.
 Accordingly, I offer six-week, eight-week, and ten-week packages.

 Many coaches charge upward of $3,000 for six sessions.
 (For business-oriented coaching it can be $15,000 or $20,000.)
 Do you want to pay $3,000 for six sessions?
 I don't.
 Because I'm retired and work over Zoom without the overhead of an office, I can keep this genuinely accessible.
 My package prices are $900 for six weeks, $1,200 for eight, and $1,500 for ten – roughly 70% below the going rate.
-If we are a great fit but the fee is too much for your circumstances, we can likely come to an arrangement.

 I recommend most clients start with eight weeks.
 That gives you enough time to experiment and reflect, rather than rushing to implement things you haven't really made your own.
 Six weeks is a little tight for most concerns.
 Consider eight.